Mahgnislaw/BecodeProjects/1_Becode Basics/1_3Windows/Powershell/UTW/Password/README.md

-Hello this file is encrypted with PGP so if you want to read it ask for the public key
+Hello this file is encrypted with PGP so if you want to read it ask for the public key.
+Thks for watching